edinburgh-napier/set09121/lectures/lecture18.md

 ---

 # QA
-"QA and publishing is like being test on how well you can crash-land a plane" - Tim Schafer
+"QA and publishing is like being tested on how well you can crash-land a plane" - Tim Schafer

 ---